penguinite/onbox/docs/design.md

 1. `potholepkg/database.nim` and `potholepkg/db/*`: This was before I found out about import and export statements.
 Which now make the codebase 10x cleaner.
 2. `src/potcode.nim`: The easy solution to this was to simply nuke the Potcode feature.
+3. `potholectl/*.nim`: In the past, Potholectl used an archaic and messy system for parsing CLI arguments.
+Now, potholectl is powered by [cligen](https://github.com/c-blake/cligen)

 ## Caching webpages.